JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20220426/report_counties_cost_analyses.md

 ### The Author's Review

 - King County has had a Taxpayer Transparency Tool since 2018.
-- King County has recently, for this April 26th 2022 election, added a stacked bar chart showing the a 4 year history of property taxes for each parcel.
+- King County has recently, for this April 26th 2022 election, added a stacked bar chart showing a 4 year history of property taxes for each parcel.
 That is a positive, useful step.
 - King County fails on providing logical, accurate, mathematically valid tax impacts of the measures that voters are facing.
 - The "Educational Programs & Operations Levy" is supposed to be now called an "Enhancement Levy."
 - The 2 main tax measures are each 4 years long.
 The county is only giving an estimate for the 1st year of the new 4 year levies.
 And the information for that 1 year is incorrect.